 “The degree of relationship between selection procedure scores and criterion measures should be examined and computed, using professionally acceptable statistical procedures.
 Generally, a selection procedure is considered related to the criterion, for the purposes of these guidelines, when the relationship between performance on the procedure and performance on the criterion measure is statistically significant at the 0.05 level of significance, which means that it is sufficiently high as to have a probability of no more than one (1) in twenty (20) to have occurred by chance.”

 The 95% confidence level described above (which is also called a .05 level of significance) is widely-accepted in a broad range of other circumstances.
 However, there is nothing magical about a 95% confidence level.
 Other confidence levels can be appropriately used based on the applicable legal standards and legal counsel’s judgment of what those standards mean.
-Our interactive chi-square calculator allows varying levels of confidence from 80% through 95%.

 The Chi-Square Test